-Free mediation services are offered only upon receipt of a completed complaint form.
+Free dispute resolution services are offered only upon receipt of a completed complaint form.
 To be eligible, consumers must live in our service area.
 See list of towns covered to the right.
-All mediation is performed by telephone.
+All dispute resolution is performed by telephone.

 Acton, Ashland, Bedford, Bellingham, Boxborough, Carlisle, Concord, Dedham, Dover, Framingham, Franklin, Holliston, Hopkinton, Hudson, Marlborough, Maynard, Medway, Millis, Natick, Needham, Sherborn, Stow, Sudbury, Wayland, Wellesley, Weston and Westwood.

 Blackstone, Hopedale, Mendon, Milford, Millville, Northbridge, Upton, Uxbridge.